Friend, have you heard the good news?

 God bless you.

-by John R. Van Gelderen © 2001 Preach the Word Ministries, Inc. Used by permission
+by John R. Van Gelderen © 2001 Preach the Word Ministries, Inc. Used with permission